-#9: An even better voting system may come out next year, we’ve only been discussing it for 148 years in B.C., so it makes sense to wait and discuss it some more.
+#9: An even better voting system may come out next year, we’ve only been discussing it for 148 years in B.C. [as of 2018], so it makes sense to wait and discuss it some more.
 (A reason commonly given in 2005 by people who wanted MMP…though MMP is now on the table.)

 #8: FPTP gives slightly more frequent elections, which means the government is accountable to the voters slightly more often, and accountability is a good thing.
 Though it produces a government accountable to far fewer taxpayers, sometimes only 40% of them…but those other 60% are idiots for not voting for the right party anyway.